The 2023 New York ReLeaf Conference will be held July 20-22 in Hofstra University, Hempstead NY

 Additional places to stay in town

-If you would prefer a hotel room to the campus dorms there are several hotels available in the City of Watertown.
-For a complete list please visit: https://www.visitwatertown.com/lodging
+If you would prefer a hotel room to lodging in the campus dorms, there are several hotels in the vicinity of the Hofstra campus.
+For a complete list, please visit: https://www.hofstra.edu/visitors/hotels.html.

 Tourism information – make it a weekend!